rust-fcp/rust-simple-bencode/README.md

 # rust-simple-bencode
-Simple bencode decoder and decoder, that uses neither rustc-serialize or Serde.
+Simple bencode encoder and decoder, that uses neither rustc-serialize or Serde.
 Instead, it serializes from / deserializes to a tree using a 4-branch enum."

 ## Basic usage